tipharez-allmighty/lang_cards_backend/README.md

 # Project Overview

-Lang Cards is a work-in-progress language learning backend built with FastAPI.
-The goal is to deliver AI-generated vocabulary cards enriched with images and context, powered by Gemini models.
+Lang Cards is a language learning app backend built with FastAPI.
+It creates AI-generated vocabulary cards with images and context using Gemini models.

 A witty aspect of the project is its efficient handling of image reuse across different languages.
 For example, words like "cat" / "貓" / "кіт" share the same concept—and thus the same image—helping reduce unnecessary image generation costs while preserving multilingual relevance and consistency.